greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 ### <a id="topic5"></a>Installing the Greenplum PL/Java Extension

-Before you install the PL/Java extension, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the `$MASTER_DATA_DIRECTORY` and `$GPHOME` variables are set.
+Before you install the PL/Java extension, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the `$COORDINATOR_DATA_DIRECTORY` and `$GPHOME` variables are set.

 1. Download the PL/Java extension package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb) then copy it to the coordinator host.
 2. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the **Greenplum Procedural Languages PL/Java** software.